-Unless otherwise provided (under the homeownership option), COC may limit homeownership assistance to families or purposes defined by COC, and may prescribe additional requirements for commencement of homeownership assistance for a family.
-Any such limits or additional requirements must be described in COC administrative plan.
+Unless otherwise provided (under the homeownership option), the PHA may limit homeownership assistance to families or purposes defined by the PHA and may prescribe additional requirements for commencement of homeownership assistance for a family.
+Any such limits or additional requirements must be described in the PHA administrative plan.

-If COC limits the number of families that may participate in the homeownership option, COC must establish a system by which to select families to participate.
+If the PHA limits the number of families that may participate in the homeownership option, the PHA must establish a system by which to select families to participate.